Question: What is the difference between Electrical Engineering and Electronic Engineering?

 Question: What is the difference between IE, CSE and EE?

 You are highly encouraged to use online application.
 Online application for PhD study can be done atIE, which stands for "Information Engineering", tends to emphasize more on processing, transmission and retrieval of "information" or "messages".
 These commodities are becoming increasingly more important in modern societies.
 CSE, as the title "Computer Science and Engineering" describes, is more specialized on the design and application of hardware and software systems surrounding modern computers.
 Finally "EE", which of course refers to "Electronic Engineering", has the flavour of broadness.
-One gets a bit of everything, computers, information systems, semiconductors, circuits etc. We put emphasis on IC design, wireless technology, fibre optic communication, semiconductor device and biomedical engineering.
+One gets a bit of everything, computers, information systems, semiconductors, circuits etc. We put emphasis on IC design, wireless technology, fibre optic communication, semiconductor device, signal processing and artificial intelligence.
 The aim is make sure that students are well aware of every aspect surrounding all kinds of electronic devices and systems.

 Question: What are the challenges in the field of Electronic Engineering?